github-education-resources/teachers_pet/README.md

 This works by creating a git remote for each repository and thing doing a push to that repository.

+### Opening issues

+After running `create_repos`, instructors can open issues in repos with `open_issue`.
+This action requires an `issue.md` file containing the body of the issue.
+The issue title and optional tags are added at runtime.

+One issue will be opened in every repo defined by the `students` file and repository name given by the user.

 ### Pulling repositories for grading

 When grading, use the `clone_repos` script to clone all the repositories in the organization that match the username-repository naming scheme that is generated when `create_repos` is run.